jpsogilis/truffle-travis/README.md

 #### Launch ganache container:
 `docker run -d -p 8545:8545 --name ganache ganache`

+You need to launch this container before use truffle container except if you launch docker-compose.

 This container can be launched alone.

 #### Truffle interactivity: